j-keck/lsleases/MANUAL.md

 # DESCRIPTION

-**lsleases** captures broadcast 'DHCP Request' datagrams and displays the ip, mac and host name from computers in the local network with dynamic addresses.
+**lsleases** captures broadcast 'DHCP Request' datagrams and displays the ip, mac and host name from computers in the local network with dynamic ip address.